ual/dataquick/ucb_documentation/indicators.md

 ==========
 #### G. Property flips

-Count of residential properties that were sold 2 or more times within 2 years.
+Count of residential properties that were sold 2 or more times within 1 year.
 Filter for arms-length transactions.
+Includes two versions: (1) all properties including foreclosed properties and (2) only non-foreclosed properties.

 **Output**
+• Output (1) is in `stats_flips_20150405.csv` based on the new, more thorough data cleaning removing same day transactions, includes foreclosed properties
-• Output is in `stats_flips_20150127.csv` based on the new, more thorough data cleaning removing same day transactions
+• Output (2) is in `stats_flips_20150405_non-foreclosures_only.csv` based on the new, more thorough data cleaning removing same day transactions,  only non-foreclosed properties
 • Based on `sr_date_transfer` field in sales table
 • One column per year from 1988 to 2014
-• Values are the count of 2 or more residential property sale transactions that took place within 2 years for the year of transaction
+• Values are the count of 2 or more residential property sale transactions that took place within 1 year for the year of transaction.
+Non-foreclosure property defined as property id does not exist in the foreclosure table.
-• Code is in `stats_flips_hist.py`
+• Code is in `stats_flips_hist.py` and `stats_flips_hist_non-foreclosures_only.py`

+**Update 1-27-2015**
+• Updated `stats_flips_20150127.csv` based on the new, more thorough data cleaning

+**Update 4-05-2015**
+• Updated `stats_flips_20150405.csv` based on the new, more thorough data cleaning, sale transactions that took place within 1 year
+• Updated `stats_flips_20150405_non-foreclosures_only.csv` based on the new, more thorough data cleaning, sale transactions that took place within 1 year, and non-foreclosures only

 **Next steps**
 • None